Five Months Traveling in Southeast Asia

-We arrived in Southeast Asia to fix my knee.
+We arrived in Southeast Asia to get survey on my arthritic knee.
 After years of pain and discomfort, I had finally decided it was time to find some good medical care, take some downtime to fix and heal, and get my hiking desires back on track.
-Thus, after an extensive search for good orthopedic surgeons throughout Southeast Asia, we landed in Kuala Lumpur, Malaysia in December 2022.
+Thus, after an extensive search for good orthopedic surgeons throughout Southeast Asia, we landed in Kuala Lumpur, Malaysia in December 2022 to start our 5 months in Southeast Asia.

 Finding medical care around the world isn’t too difficult, but it takes time.
 While sitting in Croatia, I started my search, reading various websites and Facebook groups.
-With recommendations from others who had similiar experiences, I found three doctors in Kuala Lumpur (KL), made consultation appointments for the week after our arrival, and started making plans.
-These plans included finding a comfortable Airbnb that would acommodate me if I did in fact end up with a new knee requiring lots of physical therapy.
+With recommendations from others who had similar experiences, I found three doctors in Kuala Lumpur (KL), made consultation appointments for the week after our arrival, and started making plans.
+These plans included finding a comfortable Airbnb that would accommodate me if I did in fact end up with a new knee requiring lots of physical therapy.
+Medical care outside of the USA is often better and cheaper than medical care in the USA.
+I was on the hunt for a good orthopedic surgeon in Malaysia to get surgery on my knee.

-You can watch our video about how we found the doc, a review of the hospital, details about the procedure, and all of the costs on our youtube channel.
+You can watch our video about how we found the Malaysian surgeon, a review of the Malaysian hospitals (Pantai, Glen Eagles and Prince Court), details about the orthopedic surgery procedure for knee arthritis, meniscus tears and cartridge repair plus stem cell treatment, and all of the costs on our youtube channel.

 The month of December filled with doc visits, health checks, procedures, surgery, and physical therapy.
 By the time January rolled around, I started my healing process.
 Slow and steady wins the race, and it was a race that would take almost four months until I felt steady on my knee again.